-Empire covers outpatient services for the treatment of alcoholism and drug abuse for up to 60 visits per calendar year, including up to 20 visits for family counseling.
+Outpatient services for the treatment of alcoholism and drug abuse will be covered for up to 60 visits per calendar year, including up to 20 visits for family counseling.

 Inpatient treatment for alcoholism and drug abuse will be covered for up to 30 days per calendar year for rehabilitation and up to 7 days per calendar year for detoxification.